-Budget projections for food service are for a slight increase in fund balance in the amount of \$2,301.
+Budget projections for food service are for a slight increase in fund balance in the amount of \$3,726.
 This is based on a federally regulated increase in lunch prices this year.
-Expenditures for food are expected to increase 2% due to both a price increase and increased need due to enrollment.
-We do not have any expected non-food purchases of any significance this year.
+Expenditures for food are expected to increase 2% due to both a price increase in perishable products, reductions in commodities, and increased need due to enrollment growth.
+We do not have any expected non-food purchases of any significance planned for this fiscal year.
 The breakfast program was approved to continue but will again be monitored to measure return and participation.
-This year we will again evaluate a transfer to the general fund to cover allowable costs, but those costs were not a part of the initial budget approved.
+We did see an increase in meals served for breakfast last year.
+This year we will again evaluate a transfer to the general fund to cover allowable costs, but those costs were not a part of the initial budget approved